-default - tells a terminal to use its default encoding iso_8859_1 - the most common Western European encoding used by many Unix workstations and by MS-Windows.
-This encoding is known in the PostScript world as 'ISO-Latin1'. iso_8859_15 - a variant of iso_8859_1 that includes the Euro symbol iso_8859_2 - used in Central and Eastern Europe iso_8859_9 - used in Turkey (also known as Latin5) koi8r - popular Unix cyrillic encoding koi8u - ukrainian Unix cyrillic encoding cp437 - codepage for MS-DOS cp850 - codepage for OS/2, Western Europe cp852 - codepage for OS/2, Central and Eastern Europe cp1250 - codepage for MS Windows, Central and Eastern Europe cp1251 - codepage for 8-bit Russian, Serbian, Bulgarian, Macedonian cp1254 - codepage for MS Windows, Turkish (superset of Latin5) utf8 - variable-length (multibyte) representation of Unicode entry point for each character
+''' default - tells a terminal to use its default encoding iso_8859_1 - the most common Western European encoding used by many Unix workstations and by MS-Windows.
+This encoding is known in the PostScript world as 'ISO-Latin1'.

+iso_8859_15 - a variant of iso_8859_1 that includes the Euro symbol iso_8859_2 - used in Central and Eastern Europe '''

+'''

+iso_8859_9 - used in Turkey (also known as Latin5)

+- popular Unix cyrillic encoding

+koi8r

+koi8u

+- ukrainian Unix cyrillic encoding

+- codepage for MS-DOS

+cp437

+cp850

+- codepage for OS/2, Western Europe

+- codepage for OS/2, Central and Eastern Europe

+cp852

+cp950

+- MS version of Big5 (emf terminal only)

+- codepage for MS Windows, Central and Eastern Europe

+cp1250

+- codepage for 8-bit Russian, Serbian, Bulgarian, Macedonian

+cp1251

+cp1254

+- codepage for MS Windows, Turkish (superset of Latin5)

+- shift-JIS Japanese encoding

+sjis

+- variable-length (multibyte) representation of Unicode

+utf8

+entry point for each character

+'''

 The command set encoding locale is different from the other options.
 It attempts to determine the current locale from the runtime environment.
-On most systems this is controlled by the environmental variables LC_ALL, LC_CTYPE, or LANG.
-This mechanism is necessary, for example, to pass multibyte character encodings such as UTF-8 or EUC_JP to the wxt and cairopdf terminals.
+On most systems this is controlled by the environmental variables LC\ALL, LC\CTYPE, or LANG.
+This mechanism is necessary, for example, to pass multibyte character encodings such as UTF-8 or EUC\JP to the wxt and cairopdf terminals.
 This command does not affect the locale-specific representation of dates or numbers.
 See also set locale (p.
-119) and set decimalsign (p.
-104).
+124) and set decimalsign (p.
+108).